marileksa/tidy_data_project/README.md

 * loads 8 files ( see CodeBook.md ) into data frames

-for each of the 2 sets of data frames ( X_train / X_test )
+* for each of the 2 sets of data frames ( X_train / X_test )
-* selects a set of features (66) based on two patterns 'std()' and 'mean()' in variable names
-* modifies variable names removing '(',')','-' chars, capitalizing 'Mean' and 'Std' and correcting BodyBody to Body to match the specs
-* uses the selected set of features to select subset of data resulting in 66 column with features as column names
+selects a set of features (66) based on two patterns 'std()' and 'mean()' in variable names, modifies variable names removing '(',')','-' chars, capitalizing 'Mean' and 'Std' and correcting BodyBody to Body to match the specs, uses the selected set of features to select subset of data resulting in 66 column with features as column names

-for each of the 2 sets of data frames ( X_train, y_train, subject_train / X_test, y_test, subject_test)
+* for each of the 2 sets of data frames ( X_train, y_train, subject_train / X_test, y_test, subject_test)
-* merges data "vertically" by binding columns in 3 data frames
-* replaces activity numbers with activity labels
+merges data "vertically" by binding columns in 3 data frames, replaces activity numbers with activity labels

 * merges train and test "horizontally" by binding rows